sinistro14/mindefuse/README.md

 ## Commands

-Further information is provided while running the application by using '<command> -h' instruction.
+Further information is provided while running the application by using _\<command\> -h_ instruction.

 * help - list the available commands
 * exit | quit - exit the application
-* generate_problem - Generates a secret of a given type and size.
+* generate_problem - Generates a secret of a given type and size
-* run_strategy - Generates and solves a problem in a given number of rounds, using the requested strategy.
+* run_strategy - Generates and solves a problem in a given number of rounds, using the requested strategy

 ## Example run

-In order to test the application, TODO
+To exercise some of the available commands, one can try:

 1. Generate a problem of size 10 and type string, that must be solved in less than 12 rounds.
 ```
-(Mindefuse) > generate_problem -r 12 -t string -s 10
+(mindefuse) > generate_problem -r 12 -t string -s 10
 EhGnaXhAOH
 ```

 2. Generate and solve a problem with secret sequence _378_ in less than 12 rounds, using Knuth strategy.
 ```
-(Mindefuse) > run_strategy -r 12 -a knuth --secret 378
+(mindefuse) > run_strategy -r 12 -a knuth --secret 378
 -----------------------------------History-----------------------------------
 Round: 1 | Secret: 378 | Guess: 001 | Result: (0, 0) | Time: 000.0000 s
 Round: 2 | Secret: 378 | Guess: 223 | Result: (1, 0) | Time: 003.9081 s